altexdim/sourcemod-plugin-gungame/README.txt

-    gg_enable                       - Turn on gungame and restart the game. gg_disable                      - Turn off gungame and restart the game. gg_rebuild                      - Rebuilds the top10 rank from the player data information. gg_import                       - Imports the winners file from es gungame.
+    gg_enable                       - Turn on gungame and restart the game. gg_disable                      - Turn off gungame and restart the game. gg_rebuild                      - Rebuilds the top10 rank from the player data information. gg_import                       - Imports the winners file from es gungame3.
+File must be in data/gungame/es_gg_winners_db.txt.

     say !level                      - Show your current level and who is winning. say !weapons                    - Show the weapon order.